 - ▶ Only one age group is retained in the laying facility.
 This provides an opportunity to: - > Eliminate rodents and insects. - > Clean and disinfect the laying facility. - ▶ The "all-out" is the more important program to follow ensuring a break in the contamination cycle. - ▶ Factors may necessitate the placement of new birds over several days. - ▶ If birds are sourced from different pullet barns: - ➤ Obtain certificates that new birds are sourced from SE negative environments.
-Sect 2.25 - ➤ Be able to identify the area where the differently sourced birds are located in your laying facility. - ▶ Record flock housing dates.
+Sect 2.25 - > Be able to identify the area where the differently sourced birds are located in your laying facility. - ▶ Record flock housing dates.
 Sect 2.22 - ▶ Record flock disposal dates.
 Sect 2.22

-Applies to these housing systems: The hazards controlled are: Reference: Applies to Process:

-Conventional Enriched Colony Biological (Salmonella, Campylobacter, E. coli) GMP: 5.1.1 GMP: 7.8.0 Step #12

-Free Run oumpytobacter, E. com GMP: 7.9.0
+Applies to these housing systems: The hazards controlled are: Reference: Applies to Process: Conventional Biological (Salmonella, GMP: 5.1.1 Step #12 Enriched Colony Campylobacter, E. coli) GMP: 7.8.0 Free Run GMP: 7.9.0 Free Range Organic

-Free Range

-Organic